-The Acquisitions and Contract Administration Section of the Purchasing Division is soliciting an Expression of Interest for the West Virginia Department of Environmental Protection, Division of Land Restoration, Office of Abandoned Mine Lands and Reclamation (WVDEP-DLR-AML), from qualified firms to provide architectural/engineering services for the Brownton Refuse #2 project to provide planning, realty, design, and construction services for the project per the attached specifications and terms and conditions.
+The Acquisitions and Contract Administration Section of the Purchasing Division ("Purchasing Division") is soliciting Expression(s) of Interest ("EOI" or "Bids") for the West Virginia Department of Environmental Protection, Division of Land Restoration, Office of Abandoned Mine Lands and Reclamation (WVDEP-DLR-AML) ("Agency"), for "full service" A/E design, planning, realty, and construction services.
+Aspects of the design, planning, realty, and construction oversight services are to include, but not be limited to; Civil, Geological and Hydrological per the attached specifications and terms and conditions.